 Start your day by visiting the wonderful Bodnant Garden.
 There are 80 acres of garden to explore, from the rose scented Italian terraces to the relaxing and tranquil Dell.
 Around every corner, you’ll find colourful shrub borders.
 In the heart of the garden lies The Poem, a wonderful structure built as the final resting place of the Bodnant family.

 Feeling hungry?
 Showcasing the very best artisan food that Wales has to offer, Bodnant Welsh Food Centre is the perfect place to stop for lunch.
 The Furnace Tea Room serves sandwiches with bread baked in their bakery.
 Fillings include local honey roast ham.
 To finish, why not try a homemade Welsh cake or slice of bara brith?There's also a farm shop, restaurant and cookery school all serving home grown food from the farm's estate.

 Afternoon: Medieval Conwy

-Conwy Castle, North Wales by Ashley Perkins
+Conwy Castle, North Wales

 After lunch, visit Conwy - one of Britain's best preserved medieval towns.
 Enclosed in ancient stone walls and looked over by a spectacular castle, Conwy is a delight to explore.
 Browse the little unique shops, visit the well preserved Elizabethan town house Plas Mawr, wander around a gallery or try squeezing yourself into Britain's smallest house.
 Time for a refreshment?
 Grab an ice cream from Prisella’s or head to Llandudno for an artisan gelateria.